mhausenblas/eksphemeral/README.md

 > Note: this is a heavy WIP, do not use in production.

-A simple Amazon EKS manager for ephemeral clusters, using AWS Lambda and sporting the following features:
+A simple Amazon EKS manager for ephemeral dev/test clusters, using AWS Lambda and AWS Fargate and sporting the following features:

 - Create a cluster via a HTTP `POST` to `$BASEURL/create` with following parameters (all optional):
   - `numworkers` ... number of worker nodes, defaults to `1`